movementlabsxyz/MIP/MIP/mip-84/README.md

 ### Approval/proof-based untrusted Relayer

-**Assumption**: The relayer is untrusted to submit the completion of the transfer to the bridge contracts.
+**Assumption**: The Relayer is untrusted to submit the completion of the transfer to the bridge contracts.
 A proof or approval is required.

 **Risk**: The source chain may be faulty or reorg.
 Hence only finalized proofs or approvals should be accepted (finalized with respect to the source chain).